0xSardius/0xSardius/README.md

 - **Data-Driven Optimization** — Analytics and performance tuning using onchain data

 ## Projects
+- Parallax - x402 orchestration agent for Base market data
+- Polaris - AI coach to help you meet your chief goal, based on the Harada method (built for Encode hackathon)
 - Tidal - AI yield manager, manage all your DeFi needs, all through natural language.
 Planning autonomous agent yield manager expansion
 - Mindshift - agentic mental health application to transform your inner critic into your biggest ally
 - Fartree: Linktree for Farcaster, a hub for all your farcaster content